impraise/shorty/README.md

 [![Code Climate](https://codeclimate.com/github/focusshifter/shorty/badges/gpa.svg)](https://codeclimate.com/github/focusshifter/shorty) [![Test Coverage](https://codeclimate.com/github/focusshifter/shorty/badges/coverage.svg)](https://codeclimate.com/github/focusshifter/shorty/coverage)

 Another variation of Shorty The URL Shortener.
-This version uses Sinatra and (optionally) Redis.
+This version is a simple Rack application.

+### Why does this exist?
+This fork is a result of a self-appointed challenge.
+Rules are simple:
+- Get rid of Sinatra.
+- Do not touch anything in the specs except the helper.
+- Do it in an hour or less.

 ### Installation